 We have an installation video of the Drywall Pro X on our YouTube channel.
-Here is a rough transcript of the installation process:
+Here is a rough outline of the installation process for a new build:

 Most asked questions regarding the Drywall Pro X:

 - Can I use a motion sensor fan?
 Yes, you can use motion sensor fans.
 The Aria Team recommends getting a motion sensor fan that uses a wall switch.
-In order to avoid the motion sensor from being covered by the Drywall Pro X's tray and thus not being able to detect motion in the area.
+This way the centre tray of the Drywall Pro X will not impede the motion detection of the exhaust fan.

 - My drywall is already installed, can I use this?
 Yes, absolutely!